Before starting Troubleshooting¶

 Upgrade your power supply or dim your content.
 The power supply you are using may be protecting itself in case of demanding more power than its capacity.
 The power consumption depends on the color of the LEDs, and bright colors have a bigger consumption.

 I get “Color Noise” in the LEDs.¶

 Adressable LEDs use a SPI protocol where the signal is sent trough an only wire without redundancy or error control.
-This signal could be afected by an external interference source or by a power degradation.
-This is usually related to the method used to conect the controller, satellites and the LEDs.
+This signal could be affected by an external interference source or by a power degradation.
+This is usually related to the method used to connect the controller, satellites and the LEDs.
 You can reduce the chance of getting noise by applying some of the following measures:

 - Decreasing the total distance of ethernet cable between the controller and the satellite.
 Remember that the maximum distance for this cable is 3.5m, if you use longer distances you are on your own, but if for whatever reason you insist, it is better to replace ethernet runs for cable suited to your LED connectors, with bigger section (>=0.5mm recommended).
 This will significally reduce the power drain caused by the distance and the thin section of the ethernet wires.